-As you can probably guess, there’s not really a real winner.
-We think it’s really up to you and what you really need when it comes to recording guitars, and recommend doing some research before you decide.
+As you can probably guess, there’s not a real winner.
+We think it’s really up to you and what you need when it comes to recording guitars, and recommend doing some research before you decide.

-If you don’t have any deadline and you have your own sound, you might just enjoy the process.
+If you don’t have any deadline and you have your sound, you might just enjoy the process.
 While if you need to be faster and need to be productive, maybe you want to consider some more options – the use of plug-ins might be your choice.

 So, here’s the final question: do plug-ins sound as good as real amps?

 We encourage you to use both of them and experiment as much as you can until you find the best solution for your needs.
 But most importantly, we encourage you to have fun with it!
-Finding your favourite equipment is all part of the process of being a musician.
+Finding your favorite equipment is all part of the process of being a musician.

 If you find an instrument you love and that suits your needs, you’ll find the time spent choosing was well worth it.
 If you feel you want to experiment more with different instruments but can’t get access to them – There’s loads of great software available to you, that could help you pick!
 BandLab is an awesome piece of musical software that lets you play around with up to 7 different virtual instruments, including but not limited to: